Bus42/Modding-FNV-on-Linux/README.md

 ### Wrye Flash
 + Download [Wrye Flash](https://www.nexusmods.com/newvegas/mods/35003)
 + Extract and copy the `data` and `mopy` folders into your game folder.
+The executable is located in the `mopy` folder.
 We'll get back to this one as well.

 ### Vortex
 + Download [Vortex](https://www.nexusmods.com/site/mods/1?tab=description) from Nexus Mods.